daveid77/friend-finder/README.md

 ## Shortcomings

 * Didn't complete fully functioning app through the line until 10/29, a day and a half past deadline.
+* Pre-populated scores for movie stars are loosely accurate at best.
+No true personality assesssment was done, so, more or less, the data is faux.

 ## Author